-The difficulty of the Everest Base Camp Trek
+The Difficulty of the Everest Base Camp Trek

-Each year, thousands of people follow the steps of Tenzing-Hillary and traverse through the Khumbu region and stand at the base of the highest mountain in the world.
+Each year, thousands of people follow the steps of Tenzing-Hillary traverse through the Khumbu region and stand at the base of the highest mountain in the world.
 While only the brave of the bravest can make it to the top of this mighty peak, many people have trekked to the base camp of this mighty peak over the years.
 The Everest Base Camp Trek does not require one to have technical mountaineering skills.
 However, you need a certain level of physical fitness and strong determination to take on this trek.

 You will trek through the forested hills and rocky trails of the Khumbu region.
 You need to walk 10 km on an average each day for thirteen days.
 The high altitude and low level of oxygen can be a deadly combination to cause altitude sickness.
 A wisely designed itinerary with proper acclimatization days makes this trek easy to complete.
 The golden rule is not to ascend more than 500 m each day and allow enough time to adjust to the environment.
 With enough preparation, proper guidance, strong mental determination, and an effective itinerary, you can enjoy this trek to the fullest.